Best Portable Toilet [Review & Guide]

 If you’ve ever wondered how a sci-fi portable toilet would look, you’ve just got your answer.

-The Curve is a state-of-the-art potty that works on batteries and has a powerful flush that can’t be beaten by that of your run-of-the-mill camping throne.
+The Porta Potti Curve is a state-of-the-art potty that works on batteries and has a powerful flush that can’t be beaten by that of your run-of-the-mill camping throne.

-The freshwater tank is an impressive 4 gallon, while the one for waste is a 5.5.
-It also features a waste indicator and a paper holder.
+The fresh water tank is an impressive 4 gallon, while the other waste tank is a 5.5 gallon.
+It also features a waste indicator and a toilet paper holder.

 All you have to do is use the dispensing spout.

-The numerous great reviews that people dropped for this unit will give you further proof that it’s a worthwhile purchase.
+The numerous great reviews that people dropped for this unit will give you further proof that this porta toilet is a worthwhile purchase.

 - Great-capacity tanks